binduwavell/generator-alfresco/README.md

 ```

 This is essentially the same as the ```npm install -g binduwavell/generator-alfresco```
-command above, but you'll have a project directory where you can tweak things.
+command above, but you'll have a project directory where you can tweak things, and

-Pull requests are very welcome, please make sure to add/udpate tests appropriately if
+push updates back to GitHub.

-you do come up with something to add to the project.
+Pull requests are very welcome!
+Please make sure to add/update tests appropriately.

 Click the following link to open a clone of this project in Codenvy (a cloud IDE):
 [![create project on Codenvy](https://codenvy.com/factory/resources/factory-white.png)](https://codenvy.com/factory?id=zmv24wynr689af6f).